nathanhornby/symphony_utilities/README.md

 'Mantissa to Integer' will convert a decimal to an integer if the characteristic is 0, else return the original value rounded off to two decimal places with the appropriate currency accompaniment.

+This utility was created specifically for converting numbers into currency-appropriate number strings.

 i.e. 0.6 becomes 6p, and 3.7 becomes £3.70.